 The Remote Job Market in 2025

-After the pendulum swings of remote and return-to-office mandates from 2020–2024, the 2025 remote job market has stabilised into a new normal: fully remote roles exist in abundance, but the competition is global.
-When a company posts a remote position, they receive applications from candidates in San Francisco, Bengaluru, Lagos, and Warsaw simultaneously.
-To win, you need to demonstrate remote work readiness and stand out in a geographically unrestricted talent pool.
+After the pendulum swings of 2020 to 2024 (remote, return-to-office, hybrid, fully remote, RTO again), the 2025 market has stabilised into a new normal: fully remote roles exist in real numbers, and the competition is global.
+When a company posts a remote engineering role, they get applications from San Francisco, Bengaluru, Lagos, and Warsaw within the same hour.
+To win, you need to show remote-readiness and stand out in a talent pool with no geography filter.

 Where to Find Remote Jobs

-Beyond general job boards, these platforms specialise in remote opportunities:
+Beyond LinkedIn and Naukri, these platforms specialise in remote:

-• We Work Remotely — One of the largest remote job boards, particularly strong for tech and marketing
+• We Work Remotely — Largest remote board, strong for tech and marketing

-• FlexJobs — Screened for legitimacy (paid subscription, worth it)
+• FlexJobs — Screened for legitimacy (paid, but worth it for the lower scam rate)

-• Remotive.io — Strong for startup and tech roles
+• Remotive.io — Strong for startup tech roles

-• LinkedIn — Filter by "Remote" in the location field — huge volume of listings
+• LinkedIn — Filter by "Remote" in location, huge volume

 • Toptal and Upwork — For freelance-to-full-time paths